 Jesus had no distrust of life; he joyfully affirmed all of life’s forces that are illumined, penetrated, and ruled by God’s love.
-He held marriage and its inviolability in high regard, honoring it by discerning its desecration in the impure thought and the covetous look.
+He held marriage and its inviolability in high regard, honoring it by discerning its desecration in the impure thought and the covetous look (Matt.
+5:27–30).
 Jesus gave his church brotherly love as its sign, love that is agape, in community of table and of prayer and openhearted discussion.
 In his own life he showed how pure love can embrace all people without servile anxiety and work everywhere without being stained.
-Jesus loved the rich young man when he looked at him as he alone could look, challenging him to give away all his riches and to follow him.
-He loved John, who later called attention to how he had leaned against Jesus’ breast at table.
+Jesus loved the rich young man when he looked at him as he alone could look, challenging him to give away all his riches and to follow him (Matt.
+19:16–22).
+He loved John, who later called attention to how he had leaned against Jesus’ breast at table (John 13:23).
 Though denounced by his enemies, Jesus allowed people to come close to him who sought freeing from their sick sensuality through love to him.
-Women of ill repute were allowed to kiss his feet, wash and dry them with their hair, or anoint his head.
-And even on the cross, he gave his mother a son and his beloved young friend a mother.
+Women of ill repute were allowed to kiss his feet, wash and dry them with their hair, or anoint his head.5 And even on the cross, he gave his mother a son and his beloved young friend a mother (John 19:26–27).

 God’s love is eternal and imperishable.
 It is the greatest and final revelation on our earth of God’s universe.
 Greed and vanity, possession and property must perish because they are worthless for the eternal.
-Even the highest gifts of language, knowledge, and prophecy belong to time and will perish with it.
+Even the highest gifts of language, knowledge, and prophecy belong to time and will perish with it (1 Cor.
+13:8).
 Love, however, is simply life itself, life in every sense, full and everlasting life.
 Jesus has revealed to us that love is the greatest of all things.
-One who lives in love fulfils the essence and the will of God.
-He lives in God and God lives in him.
+Those who live in love fulfil the essence and the will of God.
+They live in God and God lives in them.
 There is no other community with God than that of love.
 Faith is alive only in love.
 Faith without love is nothing.
-If anyone brings forth the clearest proclamation and the purest teaching but has not love, he is nothing but noise and smoke.
+If anyone brings forth the clearest proclamation and the purest teaching but has not love, that person is nothing but noise and smoke (1 Cor.
+13:1).

 The warmth that comes from God’s heart cannot be produced in any laboratory, by any decree, or by any organization.
 No friendly efforts or zealous benevolence can imitate this genuine gold.
-Whoever has felt this unique life power radiating from the elderly or from someone confined to a wheelchair knows it is independent of the physical freshness of youth.
+Whoever has felt this unique life power radiating from the elderly or from someone in a wheelchair knows it is independent of the physical freshness of youth.
 It is life itself.
 It is the one primary force, the original power springing from the deepest source.
 Wherever we meet this life power it is the effect of a cause, the cause of all being.
-Omne vivum ex vivo.
+Omne vivum ex vivo (all life comes from life).
 Love begets love.
-He loved first who himself is love.
+He loved first who himself is love (1 John 4:19, 16).
 Only out of this first cause are we able to love.